There are 3 main differences between male and female foreheads:

 2. Male foreheads often have a slightly backwards slope to them while female foreheads tend to be more vertical.

-4. Male foreheads are more likely to have pronounced vertical ridges (temporal lines) running up either side.
+3. Males are more likely to have a more pronounced "temporal ridge" running up either side of the forehead.

 Surgical Options for Brow Bossing:

 The outer third or so of the bossing that the eyebrows sit on is called the “supraorbital rim” or sometimes just the "orbital rim".
 This is usually solid bone and can simply be ground down by the surgeon.
 The surgeon can also grind a little from the inner edge of the orbit to help open and feminise the expression.

 The temporal ridges (see below) are solid bone too, and can be ground down.

 The middle third or so of the bossing is usually hollow and the hollow area is called the “frontal sinus”.

 The frontal sinus makes it more difficult to remove the bossing here.
 If the sinus has a thick wall of bone at the front, the bossing can, in theory, be removed by simply grinding down the bone, however if the wall of bone is thin, as it is in most people, then it is not possible to grind the bossing away completely without breaking through it into the sinus (unless you have unusually mild bossing).

 Here is a picture of a skull showing the key areas for forehead feminisation: